_____________________________________________________________________________________________________________________

 An essential part of the Montessori experience, the term ‘prepared environment’ refers to a classroom that contains all of the elements a young child needs to naturally respond to their individual desire to explore and learn.
 The environment provides the opportunity to take from the surrounding materials, which are child-sized and designed in a meaningful way, and aid the child in their discovery of the world around them.

-So essentially this prepared environment becomes like a family atmosphere where a child feels safe and comfortable.
+Essentially, this prepared environment becomes like a family atmosphere where a child feels safe and comfortable.

 An essential part of the Montessori experience, the term ‘prepared environment’ refers to a classroom that contains all of the elements a young child needs to naturally respond to their individual desire to explore and learn.
 The environment provides the opportunity to take from the surrounding materials, which are child-sized and designed in a meaningful way, and aid the child in their discovery of the world around them.

-So essentially this prepared environment becomes like a family atmosphere where a child feels safe and comfortable.
+Essentially, this prepared environment becomes like a family atmosphere where a child feels safe and comfortable.

 Areas of the Montessori Classroom: